Southampton 1-4 Chelsea: Pulisic left waiting in the wings as Willian & Co. take centre stage in Lampard show | Goal.com

 What's more, Willian has been reborn under Lampard.
 Fresh from a fantastic match-winning volley away to Lille in midweek, the Brazilian stood out again at Southampton.

-Lampard is certainly getting more out of Willian than either Maurizio Sarri and Antonio Conte managed in recent years.
+Lampard is certainly getting more out of Willian than either Maurizio Sarri or Antonio Conte managed to in recent years.
 The 31-year-old has been rightly criticised at times for his lack of end product but he now has two goals and an assist in his last three games.

 Of course, Willian offers more than just goals, with a work rate that Lampard admires.
 At one point against Southampton, he cut out a dangerous counterattack by tracking back into the right-back position.